 Prerequisites: (BIOL 1153) or (Grade XII science, biology preferred and one unit of a 1000-level university course) An introduction to the principles of the human body's structure and functions.
 Topics covered will include: organization of the body, the integumentary, skeletal, muscular, nervous and endocrine systems.
-Note: Students who have received credit for BIOL 2200 may not take this course for credit.
-This course may not be counted towards a major in biology.
-Note: Students who have received credit for BIOL 2201 or 3317 may not take this course for credit.
+Note: Students who have received credit for BIOL 1114 or 2201 may not take this course for credit.